nightlord189/docklogkeeper/README.md

 - Access logs from any Docker container, regardless of its status (active or terminated).
 - Simple cookie-based authorization.
 - Log rotation: by default, older logs are pruned after a span of 1 week.
+- Triggers - you can easily create simple triggers that will react on some word or regexp in your log and send webhook to your services.

 ## Usecase
 When DockLogKeeper could be right choice for you?